frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 - Tempo and mutes for each row are recalled at the start of playback.
 - You can manually switch to Pattern Mode to improvise without losing the Song structure.

+> [!TIP]
-> Tip: Edits made during playback are stored automatically; saving the Project preserves the current Song layout.
+> > Tip: Edits made during playback are stored automatically; saving the Project preserves the current Song layout.
+>

 ---